ISO 18716:

 This standard is not another certification standard.

-It aims to empower all Farmer Organizations (FOs) to understand how to develop business capacities that unlock growth.
+ISO 18716 aims to empower all Farmer Organizations (FOs) to understand how to develop business capacities that unlock growth.
 Professional FOs are more likely to have better business opportunities, greater sustainability, and deliver more benefits to their members.
 This is essential to achieve inclusive growth.

 Why do we Need a Standard?